Boettcher-Lab/cPrime/README.md

 - Design_WT_searching_sequences_for_synonymous_edit_gDNA.R -> design WT sequences for synonymous edit for gDNA

 Mutations or synonymous edits that are missing in the final Overview_names.xlsx list are removed manually for example all InDels are removed.

+### Design_pegRNAs_additional_STOP_codon
+Contains R script to design PrimeDesign input files for nonsense mutations and synonymous mutations on codon positions in exon 27 that are not described in cBioPortal.
+Also includes R scripts to generate the reference files with the search sequences, to determine the number of each intended edit in the fastq files.

+- Design_input_sequences_for_PrimeDesign_STOP_and_synonymous_edit.R -> design input sequences for PrimeDesign
+- Design_searching_sequences_for_STOP_and_synonymous_edit_cDNA.R -> design searching sequences for additional nonsense (STOP) and synonymous mutations for cDNA
+- Design_searching_sequences_for_STOP_and_synonymous_edit_gDNA.R -> design searching sequences for additional nonsense (STOP) and synonymous mutations for gDNA
+- Design_WT_sequences_for_STOP_and_synonymous_edit_cDNA.R -> design WT sequences for additional nonsense (STOP) and synonymous mutations for cDNA
+- Design_WT_sequences_for_STOP_and_synonymous_edit_gDNA.R -> design WT sequences for additional nonsense (STOP) and synonymous mutations for gDNA

+- Chr17_full_sequence.txt -> Sequence of chromosome 17 from hg19 genome
+- NF1-Exons-position.txt -> Information about start and end position of each exon from NF1 in chromosome 17

+Additional nonsense mutations or synonymous edits that are missing in the final Overview_names.xlsx list are removed manually for example all InDels are removed.

+### search_sequences
+Contains the search sequences that were used to count the number of reads containing combined variants.
+Use these search sequences as described in Count_edits_in_fastq/Count_edits.sh

+### Count_edits_in_fastq
+Contains Bash and Python scripts to count edits in FASTQ files.

+Count_edits.sh -> you have to change in line 119 the reference file depending on if you want to search for hits in:
+ - gDNA (with synonymous marker)
+ - cDNA (with synonymous marker)
+ - gDNA (with wild type sequence (WT); no intended or synonymous marker edit)
+ - gDNA (without synonymous marker; only intended edit)

+Line 119:  awk '{ print $2 }' Searching_sequences_gDNA.txt > sequences.txt

 ### Odds_Ratio